More international immigrants than emigrants for years in a row

 - Transfer from a regular population register to a waiting register.

-Half of international immigrants are citizens of another EU country
+Most international immigrants are EU citizens

 Overall positive balances for international migration in the Flemish municipalities